Questions About BlackFem's Mission and Organization

 + Are there opportunities for students who are not women and girls of color?

-BlackFem's In School programs are open to all students.
-With regards to In-House programs, BlackFem hosts family sessions quarterly which are open to parents and boys as well.
+BlackFem's At School programs are open to all students.
+With regards to In-House programs, BlackFem periodically hosts family sessions that are open to parents and boys as well.

 + What does it mean that BlackFem has a "whole community approach"?